Cheapest States to Live In 2022 – Top 5 States Where Your Dollar Will Go Further

 - 16 min read

-Which are the cheapest states to live in?
+What is the cheapest state to live in?
 In this article, you’ll find out.
-We’re listing the cheapest states to live in the US and their respective average household income, wage per hour, and living costs.
+We’re listing the cheapest states to live in the U.S. and their respective average household income, wage per hour, and living costs.

 Have you considered moving to a state where your dollar will stretch further?

 Deciding where to live has generally been based on our social circles or employment opportunities.

 Well, that’s not necessarily a bad idea.
 The cost of living in the most expensive state vs the cheapest state differs quite a lot, and you could actually be getting much more for your money somewhere else.

 Over the last year, the average price of U.S. residential real estate has been up to $27 per square foot from February 2020 to February 2021, an increase of nearly 20%.

 Similar increases can be seen in Canada, with personal finance site PiggyBank reporting only 21% of non-homeowners feeling they are ‘very likely’ to own a home one day.

 With a new era of online business and remote workers on the rise, Americans have the chance to choose communities based on their quality of life rather than employment prospects.